W4RH4WK/Debloat-Windows-10/README.md

 # Debloat Windows 10

+**Note about Windows 11:**
+This project does not directly support Windows 11.
+Things might work, or might not work - find out if you are brave.
+Do not expect this project to transition to Windows 11 as the maintainer lacks the time to do so.

 This project collects PowerShell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.